 The Printer class is a subclass of Listener which simply prints any messages it receives to the terminal (stdout).
-A message is turned into a string using str().
+A message is turned into a string using \\str\\().

-Attr bool write_to_file True iff this instance prints to a file instead of standard out
+Attr bool write\to\file True iff this instance prints to a file instead of standard out

-Parameters file - an optional path-like object or as file-like object to "print" to instead of writing to standard out (stdout) If this is a file-like object, is has to opened in text write mode, not binary write mode.
+- file an optional path-like object or as file-like object to "print" to instead of writing to standard out (stdout) If this is a file-like object, is has to opened in text write mode, not binary write mode. - append (bool) if set to True messages are appended to the file, else the file is truncated

-Parameters msg (can.Message) - the delivered message
+Parameters msg - the delivered message